xin-wang-kr/xin-wang-kr.github.io/_pages/about.md

   - slider1
 ---

 Welcome!
-I am currently pursuing Ph.D. study.
+I am currently pursuing Ph.D. study, focusing on representation learning, computational social science, and conversational AI.
 Before that, I was a COVID-19 research team leader in the [BIG DATA & AI Lab](https://intelrabbit.com/research-projects/) at [IntelligentRabbit LLC](https://intelrabbit.com/services/).
 Besides, I was a machine learning engineer at Tianjin Value Fair Technology Inc in China for NLP-based financial application development for public company annual reports in 2017.
 I have earned my master's degree in Data Science in 2018 and a bachelor's degree in Industrial Engineering at Aeronautical Engineering direction in 2014.
 I am also a Data Science volunteer at [DataKind Global](https://www.datakind.org/), having served [Goolge AI Impact Challenge](https://impactchallenge.withgoogle.com/techforsocialgood) in 2019 and [data.org Growth and Recovery Challenge for COVID-19](https://data.org/initiatives/challenge/) in 2020.
 In 2016, I achieved a certification from Google Developer StudyJams on Android mobile app in Java.

 My research works have been [published](publications) in